Trakkasure/mikronode/Readme.md

 ### Connection

   Calling new api(host,user,pass) returns a connection object.
+  * RouterBoard need the connection before execute any comm.
   * conn.connect(callback)
       Connect to the target device.
 The callback function is called after successful login with the current connection object as its parameter.
   * conn.openChannel(id)